Multiple Choice Questions With Multiple Answers

 Creating Multiple Choice Questions with Multiple Answers

-3. In the Question Type drop-down menu, select Multiple Choice (Multiple Answers)
+2. From the menu, select Multiple Choice (Multiple Answers).

-4. Select a layout for how your answers should appear with in the Display Options drop-down menu
+4. Select a layout for how your answers should appear with in the Display Format drop-down menu.

-5. In the Answer Choices field, type each answer on it's own line
+5. In the Answer Choices fields, type each answer.

-6. Click the green Add Question button to add the question to your survey
+6. Click the green Save Question button to add the question to your survey.

-Optionally, you can customise pre-defined answer choices by selecting an item in the Pre-made drop-down list.
+Optionally, you can select and then customise pre-defined answer choices by selecting an item in the Answer Template drop-down list.

 Customising Multiple Choice Questions